carbon-language/carbon-lang/docs/design/generics/combined-interfaces.md

 -- to the function.
 This means that there will be a single copy of the generated code for this parameter.

-**Restrictions:** The type's size will only be known at runtime, so patterns that use a type's size such as declaring local variables of that type or passing values of that type by value are forbidden.
+**Restriction:** The type's size will only be known at runtime, so patterns that use a type's size such as declaring local variables of that type or passing values of that type by value are forbidden.
 Essentially the type is considered [unsized](#sized-types-and-type-types), even if the type-type is `Sized`.